Vrutesh/Spotify-Clone/README.md

-# Spotify Landing Page
+# Spotify Clone
-Designed and built Spotify Landing Page using HTML, CSS.
+Designed and built Spotify Clone using HTML, CSS.